open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 Below you'll find a few common `docker-compose` commands you would need throughout working with `planet` (the following examples assumes you are in planet repo's docker folder):

+WARNING: If you followed Step1 and configured Planet, you should not run `docker-compose -f planet.yml -p planet up -d`.
+It might destroy your configuration. `vagrant up prod` runs `docker-compose -f planet.yml -p planet up -d` automatically.
+If you are in this situation, look at the ** [Second and third element of Troubleshooting in this page]( https://open-learning-exchange.github.io/#!./pages/vi/vi-configurations-vagrant.md#Troubleshooting)**

 - `docker-compose -f planet.yml -p planet up -d` – spawn your environment for the *first time*
   - `-f` – specify an alternate compose file (default: docker-compose.yml)
   - `-p` – specify a project name (default: directory name)